eonu/fpga/projects/sequential/4-shift-register-switch/README.md

 ## Outputs

-- `parallel_out`: Parallel output values for all of the flip-flips.
+- `parallel_out`: Parallel output values for all of the flip-flops.